HRDAG/jsweave/README.md

 #Usage Overview

-This tool was built to help mitigate having to go back and forth to udpate your calucations.
-Instead you can use jsweave's marker to tag each number and this will allow you to keep your numbers calculated and up to date.
+This tool was built to help mitigate going back and forth to udpate your values.
+Instead you can use jsweave's tag to encase each value and this will allow you to keep your values calculated and up to date.
+This is especially helpful because it informs you where the value came from, and if the data changes you can update it using jsweave instead of searching through your latex file to adjust each value change.

 ```
 jsweave --help